Urpagin/slpcli/README.md

 * Add thread-pool + async requests to check text file for online MC servers.

 ---

+## Why not Rust?

+I objectively think Rust would be better for this project.
+But...
+I also think C++ is awesome and deserves some love, it's also funny how easily I can shoot myself in the foot - thrilling.

 ## 📚 References & Acknowledgments